 Nick’s life changed dramatically in the wake of 9/11.
 From the morning of September 12th, he worked as part of the medical response efforts at the World Trade Center site in cooperation with city, state, and federal agencies.

-In 2004, Nick began working as an emergency medical technician for several hospitals as part of the FDNY 911 Emergency Medical Services System.
-By early 2005, he was promoted to oversee a division of EMS and corporate partnerships for St. Luke’s Roosevelt Hospital (Now Mount Sinai Medical Center).
+In 2004, Nick began working as an emergency medical technician as part of the FDNY 911 Emergency Medical Services System eventually overseeing a division of EMS and corporate partnerships for St. Luke’s Roosevelt Hospital (Now Mount Sinai Medical Center).

-In 2005, Nick helped to lead a medical transportation team as part of New York City’s response to Hurricane Katrina.
+In 2005, Nick served as part of New York City’s response to Hurricane Katrina.
 His team dispatched over 400 ambulances daily on missions throughout Louisiana and southern Mississippi.

-Immediately following the 2005 Pakistan Earthquake, Nick organized an emergency medical team of doctors and paramedics to respond.
-Obtaining clearance and direction from the highest levels of the World Health Organization, Nick rapidly assembled the personnel, medications, equipment and supplies to outfit a mobile medical team.
-Nick led his team into remote regions of Kashmir, near the contested border with India where help had yet to arrive.
-Nick’s group of 13 treated over 2,000 patients in less than two weeks.
-The group was profiled on CBS 60 Minutes, which won an Emmy Award for the story.
+In response to the 2005 Pakistan Earthquake, Nick organized an emergency medical team of doctors and paramedics to respond.
+Obtaining clearance and direction from The World Health Organization, Nick coordinated the personnel, medications, equipment and supplies to outfit the team which deployed to remote regions of Kashmir where help had not arrived.
+The group treated over 2,000 patients in less than two weeks and was profiled on CBS 60 Minutes.

-With the Pakistan crisis far from over, Nick identified the need for emergency shelter to be of cardinal concern.
+With the Pakistan crisis far from over, Nick and his colleagues identified critical need for emergency shelter.
 Nick raised $250,000 in cash and $750,000 in in-kind commitments within three months.
 This included collaboration with the Weyerhaeuser Company which, in response to his request, fabricated winterized shelters for homeless quake victims.
-He convinced United Parcel Service to provide over $100,000 in shipping costs and worked with the United Nations, the US Government and the Pakistani Military to ensure that the shelters reached those in need.
+He convinced United Parcel Service to provide over $100,000 in shipping costs and worked with The United Nations, the US Government and the Pakistani Military to ensure that the shelters reached those in need.

-Nick’s emergency medical team returned to Pakistan in early 2006, this time to the Northwest Frontier Province, where they established a fully functional field hospital with 24 hour emergency treatment capability.
+Nick’s emergency medical team returned to Pakistan’s Northwest Frontier Province in early 2006, established a fully functional field hospital with 24 hour emergency care.
 The operation interacted with 550 patients per day while managing distribution of the shelters.

-In 2008, Nick was tapped to be the Director of Health and Medical for The New York City Office of Emergency Management (OEM).
-Reporting to the Deputy Commissioner, Nick led a team of Health and Medical specialists to plan and prepare New York City for disasters and citywide emergencies.
-When emergencies arose, Nick worked with senior leadership from all health and medically-related government agencies to coordinate the responses.
-During his tenure at OEM, Nick helped to develop the New York City Healthcare Facility Evacuation Plan (implemented successfully during Hurricane Sandy).
+In 2008, Nick was tapped to be the Director of Health and Medical for The New York City Office of Emergency Management (now NYC Emergency Management).
+Reporting to the Deputy Commissioner, Nick led a team of Health and Medical specialists to plan and prepare NYC for disasters and citywide emergencies.
+When emergencies arose, Nick worked with partners to coordinate the responses.
+During his tenure at OEM, Nick helped to develop the NYC Healthcare Facility Evacuation Plan (implemented successfully during Hurricane Sandy).
 He managed other health emergencies including the Flight 1549 Aviation incident (on the Hudson River) and the H1N1 influenza outbreak.

-In January, 2010, Nick relocated to Port-au-Prince, Haiti where helped to manage the city’s largest hospital which was severely damaged in the earthquake.
-Nick was pivotal in securing over $4M in grant funding grant from The American Red Cross to compensate hundreds of local hospital staff unpaid since before the disaster.
+In January, 2010, Nick relocated to Port-au-Prince, Haiti where worked with the Ministry of Health to manage the city’s largest hospital which was severely damaged in the earthquake.
+Nick was pivotal in securing over $4M in grant funding grant from The American Red Cross to compensate hundreds of local hospital staff.
 Nick remained and resided in Haiti for over a year and continued to return thereafter to support recovery efforts.